Ankush-sahu-123/ochi/README.md

-its a frontend of website 'OCHI' build through react.js and tailwind.css yet to make it responsive
+its a frontend of website 'OCHI' build through react.js and tailwind css yet to make it responsive